 504. Despite of the frequency and relevance of connections to other jurisdictions of many cases under analysis, Maltese authorities do not regularly seek MLA in relation to ML, associated predicate offences and FT cases.
 This is also due to the fact that, in addition to the international cooperation through MLA, for which the AGO serves as the central authority, channels of cooperation through direct communication are used by the Police and the FIAU with respective foreign partners.
 In fact, direct cooperation is often used by the Police and the FIAU and information-sharing is often conducted in parallel via law enforcement and FIU-to-FIU platforms.
 As these forms of international cooperation do not translate into formal requests of assistance, the number of MLA sent by the AGO are limited (especially when compared with the amount of foreign requests for MLA received in recent years).
 In 2017, only 15 MLA requests were sent by the AGO, of which 1 related to ML and 7 to fraud (the total outgoing MLA requests were 17 in 2015 and 20 in 2016).
-In total, Malta made only 10 outgoing MLA requests for ML and related predicate offences (note that no outgoing requests for FT were made) during the period 2013-2018.
+In total, Malta made only 10 outgoing MLA requests with regard to ML in the past six years.
+The table below gives an overview of outgoing MLA requests for ML and related predicate offences (note that no outgoing requests for FT were made) during the period 2013-2018.